peavers/PeaversAlwaysSquare/README.md

 # PeaversAlwaysSquare

-*Because tanks need squares on their heads, not stars in their eyes.*
+**A World of Warcraft addon that automatically and persistently marks tanks with a square icon, because tanks need squares on their heads, not stars in their eyes.**

-## What This Addon Does

-Ever been in a dungeon where someone keeps changing your carefully placed raid icon?
-Ever wanted to scream "THE TANK IS ALWAYS THE SQUARE" into voice chat?
+## Overview

-Well, scream no more!
-PeaversAlwaysSquare automatically and relentlessly marks your group's tank with a square icon.
-If someone dares to change it, PeaversAlwaysSquare will immediately change it back, with the quiet persistence of a demon hunter who's spotted a shiny new glaive.
+PeaversAlwaysSquare solves the age-old problem of inconsistent raid markers by relentlessly marking your group's tank with a square icon.
+If someone dares to change it, the addon will immediately change it back, with unwavering dedication to proper dungeon etiquette.

 ## Features

 - **Unwavering Dedication**: Automatically marks tanks with the square icon
 - **Stubborn as a Dwarf**: Immediately reapplies the mark if someone changes it
-- **Customizable Iconography**: Change which icon to use with a simple command (but why would you use anything but square?
-Are you a monster?)
+- **Customizable Iconography**: Change which icon to use with a simple command
-- **Debugging Tools**: For when things go sideways, like a gnome on a mechanical chicken mount
+- **Debugging Tools**: Troubleshooting options when things don't work as expected

+## Installation

+1. Download from the repository
+2. Extract to your `World of Warcraft/_retail_/Interface/AddOns/` folder
+3. Ensure your folder structure is `Interface\AddOns\PeaversAlwaysSquare\PeaversAlwaysSquare.lua`
+4. Reload your UI

+## Usage

+- The addon works automatically once installed
+- Tanks in your party or raid will be marked with a square icon
+- The marker will be reapplied if changed by another player

-## Commands
+## Configuration

-- `/tm` - Force mark all tanks right now (for the impatient)
+- `/tm` - Force mark all tanks right now
-- `/tm icon N` - Change icon ID to N (1-8), if you're one of *those* people who thinks tanks should be skulls
+- `/tm icon N` - Change icon ID to N (1-8)
-- `/tm test` - Test all icons on yourself (Warning: May cause mild identity crisis)
+- `/tm test` - Test all icons on yourself
-- `/tm debug` - Toggle debug mode (For when you need to see how the sausage is made)
+- `/tm debug` - Toggle debug mode

-## Icon Reference
+### Icon Reference

 | ID | Icon Name | Description |
 |----|-----------|-------------|